Claim Your Offer Today

 Formula: Interest Coverage Ratio=Earnings Before Interest and Taxes (EBIT)/ Interest Expenses

 The interest coverage ratio assesses the company's ability to meet its interest payments on outstanding debt.
-A higher ratio indicates better ability to cover interest expenses.
+A higher ratio indicates a better ability to cover interest expenses.

 Importance of Solvency Ratios